Massimo Luongo: Ipswich Town

-On the same day as being released from Middlesbrough, Luongo signed a short-team deal at Ipswich of EFL League One, where he had been loaned to over a decade earlier.
+On the same day as being released from Middlesbrough, Luongo signed a short-term deal at Ipswich of EFL League One, where he had been loaned to over a decade earlier.
 He made his first appearance on 28 January 2023 in the fourth round of the FA Cup, as a 78th-minute substitute for Sam Morsy in a goalless home draw with Championship leaders Burnley; on 18 March, as a starter, he scored the first goal of his spell to conclude a 2–0 win over Shrewsbury Town at Portman Road.

 On 9 June 2025, Luongo was released by Ipswich at the expiration of his contract following the end of the 2024–25 season.

 Millwall

 On 25 June 2025, Luongo joined Championship side Millwall on a free transfer, signing a one-year contract.

 He made his debut for the club, coming on as a late substitute, in a 1–0 win over Norwich City at Carrow Road in the opening game of the season.
+In October 2025, he suffered a ruptured anterior cruciate ligament that ruled him out for the remainder of the season.

+He was released upon the expiry of his contract at the end of the 2025–26 season.
+However on 4 August 2026, he signed a new one-year contract at the club.